History

 Carlos Gracie Jr. followed in his father’s footsteps, winning numerous world championships and producing many world champion black belts.
 One of these notorious champions is Rigan Machado, now an 8th degree red/black belt.
 In 1988, Chris Haueter began his training in California under Rigan Machado.
 In 1996, Haueter became one of only a handful of Americans to be awarded with a black belt in Brazilian Jiu Jitsu, the “BJJ Dirty Dozen”.

-Like the great instructors before him, Haueter has produced his own line of incredible Machado black belts, including owner and founder of Impact Jiu Jitsu, Michael Chapman (now a 4th degree black belt).
+Like the great instructors before him, Haueter has produced his own line of incredible Machado black belts, including owner and founder of Impact Jiu Jitsu, Michael Chapman (now a 5th degree black belt).

-Impact Jiu Jitsu’s History
+Impact Jiu Jitsu’s Beginnings

 Impact Jiu Jitsu’s beginnings stem from Japan where in 1991, founder Michael Chapman studied “Shooto” or Shoot Fighting.
 When Michael returned to Oregon in 1993, he brought with him a passion for ground fighting.
 At the time, there was little known locally about Brazilian Jiu Jitsu.
 Michael pulled together training partners and they began to learn what they could through books, videos, and seminars with Brazilian Black Belts such as Rickson Gracie and Rigan Machado.